morcs/beautiful-jekyll/_posts/2019-07-18-billion-dollar-mistake.md

 const myFerraris = getFerraris();
 ```

-Obviously you can't now call getKey on this, it won't even compile:
+Obviously you can't call getKey on this, it won't even compile:

 ```
 const key = myFerraris.getKey();